AK-Homberger/Water-shut-off/README.md

 - Adapter plate for handwheel as 3D printing template (customizable)
 - Cardan joint as axis shift compensation
 - Alerts via email and phone call (requires Fritzbox)
-- Control via script in IoBroker on a Raspberry.
+- Control via script in IoBroker on a Raspberry
-- ZigBee integration in ioBroker via Zigbee2MQTT.
+- ZigBee integration in ioBroker via Zigbee2MQTT

 # Hardware
 For the mechanical shut-off of the domestic water, I use a simple 12-volt hand drill with a torque setting.
 I had initially considered using a gear motor.
 But I couldn't find the necessary torque clutch anywhere at a reasonable price.
 It's standard on cordless drills, however.
 The [list of parts](https://github.com/AK-Homberger/Wasserabschalter/blob/main/README.md#sources) includes a link to [Amazon](https://www.amazon.de/Akkuschrauber-Lithium-family-tech-112-Valex-1429400/dp/B077YSQW1Z).
 A simple drill for under €20 is sufficient here.